A photography book edited by Cibrán Rico and Suso Vázquez Gómez and published by Fabulatorio in May 2020.

-Instant Village (2010-2016) is a photographic survey of the types of the territory use in the Canary Islands, an environment which, because of its almost exclusive economic dependence on tourism, has been subject to increasing development pressure from the 1960’s to the recent real estate bubble burst and represents a perfect test tube for Spain’s problems as a whole.
-That the most precious resource of an island is precisely the most limited – territory – further evidence the gravity of those urban practices whose sole purpose seems to be the immediate profit, who have created a topography of corrosive banality.
+The series is a photographic essay about this use of land on the Canary Islands, an environment that, due to its almost exclusive economic dependence on tourism, has been under increasing pressure (since the 1960s until the recent bursting of the property bubble), and so represents the perfect testing ground for Spain as a whole.
+That the most valuable resource for an island is precisely its most limited –the land– is a paradox of a type of development whose only purpose seems to be immediate profit and which has created a corrosive topography of the banal.

 Editors: Cibrán Rico López & Suso Vázquez Gómez

 Acknowledgements: Dietmar Steiner, Ángel Borrego Cubero, Niels Heinrich